Justin Mathieu: Cambuur

 In July 2017, Mathieu signed a contract until mid-2020 with Cambuur, who had signed him after he had experienced a strong season as part of the FC Oss team in 2016–17, where he had scored 10 goals and made 10 assists.
 Mathieu experienced a tumultuous time in Cambuur, serving three separate suspensions for the club in one year due to disciplinary issues.

 Gorica

 In February 2019, he moved to the Croatian club HNK Gorica where he signed a contract until mid-2022.
 He left the club at the end of May 2020, to be in the Netherlands for the birth of his son during the COVID-19 pandemic.

-TOP Oss
+Return to TOP Oss

 In January 2021, Mathieu returned to FC Oss – which had since been renamed TOP Oss – on a six-month amateur deal.
 It was his third spell with the club.

 Noah

 In July 2023, Mathieu left TOP Oss and signed a contract with Armenian Premier League club Noah.
 During his sole season with the club, he scored four goals across 35 appearances in all competitions.